TL;DR

 - Secondary keywords: landing pages, best webinar landing pages, webinar landing page examples

-- Semantic keywords: sign up to webinar, webinar registration, webinar cta
+- Semantic keywords: sign up to webinar, webinar registration, webinar CTA

 18. Tell Search Engines What Your Pictures Are